 The researchers found that children given the parts and plans to construct the microscope themselves significantly increased their knowledge of microscopy.
-For this particular study, the researchers, whose day-to-day research focusses on fundamental biophysical processes, benefitted from the input and enthusiasm of their 10-year-old co-author.
+For this particular study, the researchers, whose day-to-day research focuses on fundamental biophysical processes, benefitted from the input and enthusiasm of their 10-year-old co-author.

 “An understanding of science is crucial for decision-making and brings many benefits in everyday life, such as problem-solving and creativity,” says Professor Timo Betz, University of Göttingen.
 “Yet we find that many people, even politicians, feel excluded or do not have the opportunities to engage in scientific or critical thinking.
 We wanted to find a way to nurture natural curiosity, help people grasp fundamental principles and see the potential of science.”

 The researchers stayed in contact with the children and monitored their progress: after they had constructed the main parts, they discovered that the lenses can act as magnifying glasses.
 After exploring this, and realizing that a good light source was important, they initially found it tricky to align two magnifying glasses.
 However, once they had achieved this, the lenses generated tremendous magnification.
 This enabled the children to literally “play” with the microscope: make their own adaptations; explore how the magnification works; and discover the exciting world of the micro-cosmos for themselves.